Underground Garage Shelter, W.A.R.T.S

 She’s already here.
 Sia smirks.
 She keeps the taut, tight grip of fear in her chest out of sync with her movements, staying relaxed and fluid.
 She nods her head toward the exit.
 “She’s more useful out there than in here.
 We didn’t know how friendly you’d be if you saw her again.”
 She flashes an awkward look around the empty tunnel entrance.
 “Actually, I imagined it’d be something like this.”

 Sia touches her neck.
 “Umm.”

 “Are you and the woman the only ones changed?”
 The man asks.

 “N—Yes?
 It’s only Sia and me.” —Myself and I. She shrugs.
 “We were the first to volunteer.
 That was a part of the deal.
 In exchange for their help, we would complete this task.
 This is all they care about at the moment.”

 “What kind of aid have they given you?”

 That gives the interrogators pause but not for long.
 “You mentioned a device?
-Is that how they mutated you?”
+Is that how they modified you?”

 The interrogators glance at each other for another moment of silent communication before the woman continues.
 “How do we know you weren’t experimented on and changed?
 What kind of contact have you had with the Underling?”

 “Not much.
-Everyone met for the deal.
+Our leaders met with one Underling for the deal.
 I was given the device and told where to start the search.
 We headed out the next day.”

 The interrogators are silent, then rise from their seats.
 Sia attempts to stop the flinch that works up her spine.
 They walk away a short distance to speak to each other.
 She tries to stay calm, slow breaths in, slow exhales out.
 She rubs her temple onto her shoulder, to wipe away the nervous sweat, but disguises the motion as a need to itch the side of her face and nose.